To the one who presumed to don a mantle that was not his.

 Ya Abu Bakr!

 Your treatment of non-Muslims has been nothing short of a disgrace.
 A stain on the history of Islam.
 From the outset – since the accession of your namesake Abu Bakr (may Allah be pleased with him) through till the the last Khaleefah, Abdul Majid II – the Islamic state has always protected the wealth, honour and dignity of its non-Muslim citizenry.
 Yes, it took the jiziya from them, but in return afforded them (almost) the same rights and protections as Muslims, to the extent that the ulema deemed even the backbiting of a dhimmi forbidden as a violation of our contract of protection with them.
-For centuries Jews and heterodox Christians would flee persecution towards the Islamic state, does it not therefore give you pause to think why today they flee from you as ones fleeing an advancing plague?
+For centuries Jews and heterodox Christians would flee persecution towards the Islamic state, does it not therefore give you pause to think why today they flee from you as one might flee a rabid dog?

 Shaykh, measure your sunnah against the sunnah of our Rasul (peace and blessing of Allah be upon him) beautifully exemplified by his pardoning of Quraish upon the conquest of Makkah.
 Ask yourself whose follower you truly are?
-From my vantage point your behaviour appears to mimic that of the Crusaders and the Rafidah you claim to despise – vengeful and brutal, without discrimination between the innocent and the guilty.
+From where I stand your behaviour appears to mimic the Crusaders and Rafidah you claim to despise – vengeful and brutal, without discrimination between the innocent and the guilty.

 The Prophet (peace and blessing of Allah be upon him) said, “Make things easy for the people, and do not make it difficult for them, and make them calm (with glad tidings) and do not repulse (them).”